 Cookbook: 14 Production-Ready Recipes

 Operators are useful in isolation.
 They are powerful in combination.
-Here are fourteen battle-tested query patterns we have either built ourselves or seen in client pipelines.
-Copy them, swap the variables, and paste them straight into the X search bar or the Sorsa Search Tweets endpoint.
+Here are fourteen query patterns we have either built ourselves or seen in client pipelines.
+Copy them, swap the variables, and paste them straight into the X search bar or the Sorsa search endpoint.

 1. Brand and reputation monitoring